simple-platform/grasql/docs/architecture.md

 ## Parser Component

 The Parser is responsible for scanning GraphQL query strings to identify what needs resolution, and for caching the parsed query for later use in SQL generation.
+This component is fully implemented with production-grade quality.

 ### Parser Responsibilities